-Bruntsfield Market - Indoor Food, Craft & Gifts Market (1st & 3rd Saturday's) starting Saturday 2nd March 2013
+Bruntsfield Market - Indoor Food, Craft and Gifts Market (first and third Saturdays of the month) starting Saturday 02 March 2013.

 At Burnbrae we have converted part of the old mill into a studio which is used for classes in embroidery and textile related subjects.